SPRING BREAK MISSION TRIP 2026

 Why are we prayer-walking campuses on SBMT?

-UTA BSM is going to prayer walk each San Antonio campus to ask God to break down barriers and raise up workers so the gospel can be proclaimed in San Antonio.
+Maverick BSM is going to prayer walk each San Antonio campus to ask God to break down barriers and raise up workers so the gospel can be proclaimed in San Antonio.
 Would you pray fervently?
 Maybe God wants some of US to be part of this new ministry!

 Instructions